dicksonawene-sketch/dicksonawene-sketch/README.md

 ## 💼 Featured Projects

-- **📊 Profit Insights Dashboard**
+📊 Profit Insights Dashboard
-  An Excel-based dashboard analyzing **revenue, cost, and profit**, featuring interactive visuals to support business decision-making.
+An Excel-based dashboard analyzing *revenue, cost, and profit*, featuring interactive visuals to support business decision-making.
+*This project marks my first step into data analysis, with Excel as my starting tool.*

-➡️ More projects coming soon as I continue building a strong data portfolio.
+➡️ More projects coming soon as I explore deeper into data tools and build a diverse portfolio across Excel, Power BI, SQL, Python, and beyond.

 ---

-## 📈 What I'm Currently Working On
+🚀 What I'm Currently Working On

-- Advanced Excel features (**Power Query & Power Pivot**)
+- Building strong Excel foundations (Power Query, Pivot Tables, and Dashboards)
+- Exploring Power BI, SQL, and Python for deeper data analysis
-- Real-life business and financial datasets
+- Learning real-world business & financial use cases
-- Improving dashboard aesthetics and usability
+- Improving dashboard aesthetics and user experience
-- Expanding my data analysis portfolio
+- Gradually transitioning into broader data analytics tools and techniques

 ---